So, you want to haul dangerous goods?

-This cover story in the March issue of Truck News explores the transportation of dangerous goods by truck and changes that may be foisted upon that segment of the industry as a result of the terrible rail tragedy that occurred in Lac-Megantic, Que. last summer.
+This month’s cover story explores the transportation of dangerous goods by truck and changes that may be foisted upon that segment of the industry as a result of the terrible rail tragedy at Lac-Megantic, Que. last summer.

 Federal Transport Minister Lisa Raitt has clearly stated she feels the Lac-Megantic incident wasn’t just a rail issue, but a transportation issue, and she has vowed to review TDG by all modes, including truck.
 In fact, at upcoming hearings to review the transportation of dangerous goods, two full days are expected to be spent discussing truck transportation.